The contributions of San Cristobal mine

 Bolivia is on the opposite side of the world from Japan.
 Surprisingly few people in Japan realize that a group of their compatriots have gone to this distant land, which takes two days to reach even by plane, and are hard at work for the community in which they live.
 Actually there are many Bolivians who respect Japan as a country and greatly like the Japanese people, and the contributions made by these Japanese may be one of the reasons for the friendly relations.

-They are residing at the San Cristobal Mine, a gigantic mine ranked among the world's biggest producers of zinc, lead and silver (fourth in the world in zinc output and seventh in lead, as of 2016).
+They are residing at the San Cristobal Mine, a gigantic mine ranked among the world's biggest producers of zinc, lead and silver (fourth in the world in zinc output and sixth in lead (*)).
 The mine accounts for a sizeable share of the production and export value of the Bolivian mining sector, contributing to job creation in the country.
 The mine has also attracted attention within Bolivia as a successful world-class company model.
 Seen from Japan's side, the San Cristobal Mine is source of stable imports of silver, zinc and lead, and it is making an indirect contribution to a wide range of Japanese industries, notably automobiles, construction, shipbuilding and electrical machinery.